Behind compensation, lack of career development and advancement opportunity is the leading cause of voluntary attrition.

 Here’s a quick list of benefits with a little bit more detail to help encourage you to promote internal mobility in your organization:

-- Improved retention: internal mobility can help improve retention rates by providing employees with opportunities for career growth and development within the company.
+- Improved retention: Internal mobility can help improve retention rates by providing employees with opportunities for career growth and development within the company.
 This can help reduce turnover and the associated costs of hiring and training new employees.
-Lack of internal mobility and career advancement opportunities are one of the top reasons employees leave organizations; we can do better.
+Lack of internal mobility and career advancement opportunities are two of the top reasons employees leave organizations.

 - Greater innovation: Internal mobility can help bring new ideas and approaches to the organization as employees from different departments and teams interact and collaborate with one another.
 Someone from marketing might have a great idea for a feature in a software product, or a support agent might know what bothers customers most and has a great idea for how to improve the UI.